daxpedda/sentry-contrib-native/README.md

 ## Deployment

-When deploying a binary for MacOS or Windows, it has to be shipped together with the `crashpad_handler(.exe)` executable.
+By default, when deploying a binary for MacOS or Windows, it has to be shipped together with the `crashpad_handler(.exe)` executable.
 A way to programmatically export it using `build.rs` is provided through the `DEP_SENTRY_NATIVE_CRASHPAD_HANDLER`.

 See the [Usage section](#usage) for an example.